I want you to live a good life.

 What’s your biggest life lesson?

-Never base your happiness of something external, otherwise you’ll be miserable all your life.
+Never base your happiness on something external, otherwise, you’ll be miserable all your life.

 You have everything you need, right here, right now.